 Reducing the energy from our buildings:

-Over the past four years we have achieved a 14% or 3,954,346 kWh reduction in the amount of energy required by our sites, which is the equivalent to taking 340 average-sized cars off the road.
-Moving to smarter technologies to reduce power consumptions in our buildings and making simple changes like improving lights (replacing old lights with new high-efficiency LED lights, ensuring lighting controls work properly) and making adjustments to our heating/cooling systems at our largest sites has helped us achieve this reduction.
+Moving to smarter technologies to reduce power consumptions in our buildings and making simple changes has helped us achieve the reduction in the amount of energy used by our sites.
+This includes replacing outdated lights with high-efficiency LED lights, ensuring lighting controls work properly, and making adjustments to our heating/cooling systems at our largest sites

 Delivering climate change action through our people:

-All of our people play a role in reducing energy use and waste production in the workplace.
-FutureFit is an internal behaviour change programme that we’ve put in place to ensure our people have the tools and information they need to do the right thing and have an impact.
+All of our people play a role in reducing energy use and improving waste diversion in the workplace.
+Our education and awareness programmes, sustainability job action cards and key sustainability initiatives run throughout the year to ensure our people have the tools and information they need to do the right thing and have an impact.

 We know we can’t do it alone, so we also collaborate with suppliers and customers on low-carbon initiatives that are crucial to our success.